 Image source:Jason Murphy / Unsplash

-If you avoid peak travel months during the summer, Greece may surprise you as a budget-friendly country.
+If you avoid peak travel months during the summer, a trip to Greece may surprise you as a budget-friendly country.
 Get off the beaten path and ahead outside the main cities.
 Smaller Greek islands, such as Hydra, Poros, Tinos and Lefkada, have an amazing vibe and are kind to your wallet.
 From delicious local Greek cuisine to sun-soaked beaches, you’ll have an amazing time immersed in the culture of Greece.

 Image source:Dominik Gawlik / Unsplash